Hardshell Jacket versus Rain Shell

-Hardshells, which represent the best of waterproof breathable technologies, are made with better materials and with better construction techniques than rain shells.
-Choosing between a hardshell (which cost an average of $500) and a rain shell (roughly $150) comes down, ultimately, to durability.
-Do the activities you participate in, and the places you go, warrant the more durable jacket?
+Hardshell jackets, which represent the best of waterproof breathable technologies, are made with better materials and construction techniques than rain shells.
+Choosing between a hardshell (which costs an average of $400) and a rain shell (roughly $150) comes down to two factors: durability and breathability.
+Do the activities you participate in, and the places you go, warrant a more durable jacket?
 If so, then consider a hardshell.
 Do you need simple rain protection in warm climates or seasons, or is staying dry in sub-zero temperatures of critical importance?
 If you really need a breathable jacket, we recommend the hardshell.

 We believe that rain jackets will be best for the "average user" because they provide reliable waterproof protection and reasonable durability, at a more affordable cost.
-If you find yourself sprinting to the car or the coffee shop in the rain more than you find yourself through hiking the Pacific Crest Trail or alpine climbing, then a rain jacket is likely a better buy.
+If you find yourself sprinting to the car or the coffee shop in the rain more than you find yourself thru-hiking the Pacific Crest Trail or alpine climbing, then a rain jacket is likely a better buy.
 Rain jackets are more than adequate for long backpacking trips and some of our testers have brought them on extended travel trips to places like Antarctica.
-On the other hand, a hardshell jacket is ideal for hardcore users that travel though high abrasion environments or who spend extended periods (weeks to months) outside in harsh weather, especially in winter.
+On the other hand, a hardshell jacket is ideal for hardcore users that travel through high abrasion environments or who spend extended periods (weeks to months) outside in harsh weather, especially in winter.
 They are unquestionably a more technologically advanced piece of gear, and do a much better job of moving heat generated moisture from the inside to the outside of the jacket.
 They have better materials, are constructed with more advanced techniques, and have higher quality and better-designed features (hoods, pockets, zippers, adjustment cords).
-So you can’t go wrong with one.
-But do you really need the Ferrari or the V8 Turbo Diesel?

 Hardshell Jacket Construction

 However, a DWR coating is simply that: a coating.
 When it wears off (which can happen in a surprisingly short amount of time if the jacket is used regularly), then the face fabric will "wet out" when exposed to water.
 Wetting out means that water droplets no longer bead up and roll off of the outside of the shell, they are instead absorbed into the face fabric, making the outside layer of your premium jacket, well, wet.
 (Don't worry, when this happens, you still stay dry thanks to the waterproof membrane).
 Unfortunately, both for your comfort and your wallet, all DWR coatings eventually fail due to abrasion, dirt, body oils, and prolonged use.
 This inevitable failure (which could come in as little as a month of use) is the downfall of waterproof breathable technology.
-Waterproof jackets are only breathable when their face fabric is dry.
+Waterproof shells are only breathable when their face fabric is dry.
 (Water vapor that passes from within the jacket through the membrane will condense into liquid form when it hits a wet face fabric.)
 What this means is that a waterproof breathable product will not breathe if the face fabric has wetted out.
-Thus, you must clean a hardshell and restore its DWR coating regularly in order for it to breathe properly (see the bottom of this article for advice on cleaning your hardshell jacket and reapplying the DWR coating).
+Thus, you must clean your hardshell jacket and restore its DWR coating regularly in order for it to breathe properly (see the bottom of this article for advice on cleaning your hardshell jacket and reapplying the DWR coating).
 It is worth pointing out that even if your DWR coating has worn off and the face fabric is wetting out, it will still be waterproof, because the waterproof membrane, the middle of the three layers in your jacket, will still provide a barrier and keep you dry.

 Although the industry lacks a uniform testing system that would provide comparable results, water resistance can be quantified with the water column test.
-It measures the height that water can be held vertically over a fabric swatch before it leaks and is the most commonly cited measurement.
-The majority of hardshells tested here have water column ratings of 20,000mm, which far exceeds the pressures found in environmental conditions.
+That procedure measures the height of water that can be held vertically in a column over a fabric swatch before the inherent pressure causes the fabric to leak.
+The majority of hardshell jackets tested here have water column ratings of 20,000mm, which far exceeds the pressures found in environmental conditions.
 Hurricane force rain, for example, produces the equivalent pressure of 7,000mm and a fire hose held at 30ft., 11,000mm.
-Thus all of the shells tested here are functionally waterproof.
+Thus, all of the shells tested here are functionally waterproof.

 Specific Waterproof Breathable Technologies